Using Controls in Your KCM GRC Platform

 - Archive: Archive the control, which will permanently delete the control's tasks.
 For more information, see the What is the difference between archiving and deleting a control? question in our Frequently Asked Questions (FAQ) for KCM GRC article.

 - Delete: Permanently delete the control and all of its evidence, documents, notes, and tasks.

 - Control Health: View the control's Control Health percentage, which represents how adequately your team is satisfying the tasks for a control.
 For more information, see the Control Health section of our Glossary of Compliance Terms article.

 - Notes: Add notes to provide context for evidence, documents, and tasks that are related to the control.
 You can also use this section to communicate information to users who may view the control.

 From the bottom of the View Control page, you can use the tabs below to manage a control's workflow.

-- Task Schedules: Create task schedules for the control.
-For more information, see the Task Schedules Tab section of our How to Work with Tasks and Task Schedules for Controls article.
+- Task Schedules: Create recurring tasks for the control.
+For more information, see our How to Work with Tasks for Controls article.

 - Evidence: View all of the evidence that users have uploaded for the control's tasks.
 Use the Actions column to download, view, and edit evidence.